Grickl3/ScheduleSolver/README.md

 ### Schedule Creation
-Manager will first be prompted to choose to create either a weekly repeating schedule or a schedule for a specific span up to 35 days.
+Manager will first be prompted to create their general weekly schedule.
+Once their generalized schedule is in place, they will be able to edit the calendar to change specific days.

 Then, the manager will be given the shift creation window.
 In the weekly view they will have a row of checkboxes that gives the option of applying the day plan in question to any number of the days of the week.
 In the span view they will be shown a dropdown calendar spanning their selected time, for the same purpose.